ConnorStoneAstro/caskade/paper.md

 `Star.image` method; the `@forward` decorator collects and organizes them such that the values go to the correct places.
 The `sigma` parameter is fixed to `0.3` and so does not need to be passed at the call to the `image` method.
-One may now make simulators for other astronomical objects like galaxies and by conforming to the above coding pattern the analysis will remain scalable and flexible.
+One may now make simulators for other astronomical objects like galaxies.
+By conforming to the above coding pattern the analysis will remain scalable and flexible.
 If one now wishes to make `mystar` move across the sky as a function of time, one would traditionally need to rewrite some elements of the code,